luke071/javascript-programming-with-the-lord-of-the-rings/README.md

 ## Permutation

-Help Hobit check if two strings are permutation of each other.
+Help Hobbit check if two strings are permutation of each other.

 ```js
 function arePermutation(str1, str2) {